maheshsabnis/ngfinastra/readme.md

     - Make sure that EmpNo is not duplicated (Do not use Pipes from google) receiveDesignation
     - When a row is selected from Table, it must be displayed in  TextBoxes and Select, the user should be ale to update it. receiveDesignation
     - Generate Delete button for each table row to delete row.
+3. Implement the Reactive Forms with the following validations
+    - Make sure that the EmpName starts from Upper Case Character (Hint: Use Regular Expression) (Immediate)
+    - Write a custom validator that will check if the EmpNo is already Present (Immediate)
+4. Create a Custom re-usable component that will show vaidation summary at the bottom of the page (later in seond half)